-Roar Marketing is proud to be an official corporate partner of the Born Free Foundation and whilst delivering our marketing consultancy services in Tamworth, and tailor-made marketing services for SME businesses, we never miss an opportunity to tell you about the amazing work of this wonderful charity.
+Roar Marketing is proud to be an official corporate partner of the Born Free Foundation and whilst delivering our marketing consultancy services in Tamworth, and tailor-made marketing services for SME businesses, we never miss an opportunity to tell you about the amazing work this wonderful charity does.

-We had some bad news in May 2019, as one of the two lions we had sponsored for many years, passed away.
-Her name was Achee and although she was rescued by Born Free in 2004, so her later years were as happy as they could be, we were still saddened.
-Our thoughts went immediately to Sinbad, the other lion we sponsor, as he and Achee shared an enclosure.
+We had some bad news in May 2019, when Achee, one of the two lions we had sponsored for many years, passed away.
+Lioness Achee was rescued by Born Free in 2004, and her later years were as happy as they could be.
+Then in November 2019 Sinbad, the lion we had sponsored since 2006 passed away.
+To lose them both in the same year was devastating.

 As you can imagine at Roar Marketing we have a special soft spot for lions, but the Born Free Foundation works to free many different species from suffering and they currently have projects worldwide helping big cats, elephants, great apes, bears, dolphins and other marine animals.

 Born Free is not a big anonymous organisation, but a family of like-minded people who share the same goals.
 With the support of Roar Marketing and many other organisations and individuals Born Free is taking action on the frontline to protect wild animals and stop suffering.